 Spring turned to summer and then to fall as vaccine trials raced to evaluate safety and effectiveness, and UPS was there to take notes every step of the way.
 Continuing to refine a plan which could deliver doses from a production facility into the arms of people around the world.

-"We worked with Pfizer and 8 of the 10 vaccines in development," said Kate.
+"We worked with Pfizer and 8 of the 10 vaccines in development," Kate said.
 "The planning paid off."

-As it became apparent that the Pfizer-BioNTech vaccine stood the best chance of being the first vaccine to gain approval from the FDA and similar agencies around the world, the picture began to became clearer.
+As it became clear that the Pfizer-BioNTech vaccine stood the best chance for first approvals by the FDA and similar agencies around the world, the picture came into clearer focus.

-Watch an interview with Yahoo Finance about the preparation and delivery of vaccine shipments.
+Watch interview with Yahoo Finance on preparation and delivery of vaccine shipments.

 "This is the moment of truth," Wes said, describing the run-up to the FDA's approval of the vaccine for emergency use.
-"We have spent months strategising with Operation Warp Speed officials and our healthcare customers about efficient vaccine logistics, and the time has come to put the plan into action."
+"We have spent months strategizing with Operation Warp Speed officials and our healthcare customers on efficient vaccine logistics, and the time has arrived to put the plan into action."

 CEO Carol Tomé announced to the world the collective pride felt among UPSers on the eve of history.

 "Vaccine distribution is a key part of moving our world forward by delivering what matters," Carol said.
 "We have dedicated and hardworking people around the world who have been trained to store, handle, transport and deliver vaccines.
-We're pleased to support our healthcare partners with smart, efficient logistics for these vaccines, which will protect communities and save lives."
+We're pleased to support our healthcare partners with smart, efficient logistics for these vaccines that will protect communities and save lives."

-UPS Captain Houston Mills, Vice President of Flight Operations, said after piloting the first vaccine-laden flight into UPS's Worldport in Louisville on Sunday that UPS founder Jim Casey would have been very proud.
+UPS Captain Houston Mills, vice president of flight operations, said after piloting the first vaccine-laden flight into UPS's Worldport in Louisville on Sunday, UPS founder Jim Casey would have been proud.